-The New York City Housing Authority ("NYCHA") provides affordable housing to nearly 400,000 low- and moderate-income residents in 326 housing developments with just under 177,000 apartments in the five boroughs of New York City.
-Through federal rent subsidies (Section 8 Housing Choice Voucher ("HCV") Program), the Authority assists nearly 85,000 families in locating and renting housing in privately owned buildings throughout the five boroughs of New York City.
+The New York City Housing Authority ("NYCHA") provides affordable housing to over 390,000 low- and moderate-income residents in 325 housing developments with just over 176,000 apartments in the five boroughs of New York City.
+Through federal rent subsidies (Section 8 Housing Choice Voucher ("HCV") Program), the Authority assists approximately 85,000 families in locating and renting housing in privately owned buildings throughout the five boroughs of New York City.
 In addition, NYCHA provides social services for its residents through 14 senior centers and a variety of programs designed to promote independence and well-being.

-Actions planned during the next year to address the needs to public housing:
+Actions planned during the next year to address the needs to public housing